 Several different tests are used to diagnose hATTR, with laser capture tandem mass spectrometry considered the gold standard for diagnosis.
 Demonstration of amyloid deposition on biopsied tissues also confirms the diagnosis of amyloidosis, but not its etiology.
 Tissues appropriate for biopsy include subcutaneous fatty tissue of the abdominal wall ("abdominal fat pad"), skin, gastric or rectal mucosa, cardiac, sural nerve, and connective tissue from specimens obtained at carpal tunnel surgery.
 Anti-TTR antibody staining identifies amyloid deposits as TTR-derived.
 The specific diagnosis of hATTR may be confirmed with genetic testing.
 The TTR gene, located on chromosome 18, has more than 130 mutations that confer disease, including single mutations, compound heterozygotes, and deletions.
-Approximately 80 mutant TTR gene products are amyloidogenic.
+Approximately 100 mutant TTR gene products are amyloidogenic.
 The age at onset varies from the second to ninth decade of life.
 For example, with the Val30met mutation, there is a bimodal age of symptom onset, with persons of younger age presenting with predominantly neurologic symptoms, and older persons with predominantly cardiac symptoms.
 The natural history of the illness also varies according to patient sex, geographic region, and genotype.

 While the neurologic symptoms of hATTR are among the most physically disabling, cardiac manifestations are most predictive of early death.
 Circulating misfolded forms of TTR protein and deposition of TTR-derived amyloid fibrils produce severe sensorimotor disturbances (loss of sensation, pain, muscle weakness and loss of ambulation) and autonomic dysfunction, altering control of blood pressure, bowel and bladder function.
 Autonomic neuropathy is also a common feature resulting in labile blood pressures and debilitating orthostatic hypotension (a drop in blood pressure when changing position).
 The cardiac manifestations of hATTR include arrhythmias, conduction system disease which may require pacemaker implantation, and an enlarged heart (cardiomegaly) which results in heart failure.
-If the disease is untreated, median survival for patients with predominantly neuropathic symptoms have a median survival of 2.5-6 years.
+If the disease is untreated, median survival for patients with predominantly neuropathic symptoms is 5-15 years, while patients with predominantly cardiomyopathic symptoms have a median survival of 2.5-6 years.
+August 12.5-6 years.

 Few data on health care utilization among patients with hATTR are available.
 A recent analysis of patients enrolled in a randomized controlled trial of patisiran found that patients had high rates of primary and specialty care, emergency department use, and hospitalization in the year prior to study enrollment.
 For patients with early-onset symptoms associated with the Val30Met mutation, researchers have estimated mean lifetime health care costs of 125,645€ (\$154,819) per untreated patient, although these patients typically do not have cardiac manifestations or their associated costs.
+50

-There is currently no treatment available that reverses the damage already caused by amyloid deposits, nor is there any FDA-approved treatment available in the US.
+As of July 2018, there was no treatment available that reverses the damage already caused by amyloid deposits, nor was there any FDA-approved treatment available in the US.